-- Cold or warm compresses placed on the outside of closed eyelids several times a day will relieve discomfort.
+Cold or warm compresses placed on the outside of closed eyelids several times a day will relieve discomfort.
 Use cold compresses for allergen-related pink eye, and warm compresses for infections.

 A compress moistened with the herbal pink eye remedy Eyebright (Euphrasia officinalis) can be very soothing for pink eye.
 Just a teaspoon of the herb infused in a cup of hot water will make a tea you can cool and use as a compress.
+Get eyebright teabags here.

-- Clean the eye from the inside (near the nose) out with moist tissues and water, Eyebright, or Chamomile tea to remove drainage.
+Clean the eye from the inside (near the nose) out with moist tissues and water, eyebright, or chamomile tea to remove drainage.

-- Aloe – Rub a small amount from the inside of an aloe leaf on the inside of upper and lower lids to soothe pain and reduce redness.
+Aloe.
+Rub a small amount from the inside of an aloe leaf on the inside of upper and lower lids to soothe pain and reduce redness.

 Similasan Pink Eye Drops is a readily available homeopathic option.
 If you are using an individual remedy, the choice of homeopathic remedy depends on specific symptoms.
 Sulphur, may be used in cases where the eye is very red and irritated and symptoms include pain, burning and itching.
 Apis mellifica is an appropriate remedy for puffy, pink swollen eyes and sticking eyelids.

-- Chinese medicine works great to treat pink eye.
+Chinese medicine works great to treat pink eye.
 A practitioner will examine your child, make a diagnosis, and prepare an appropriate herbal remedy for treatment.

-Pink eye is usually viewed by TCM as a Wind heat syndrome, typified by redness, pain and swelling of the eye and possibly headache and fever.
+Pink eye is usually viewed by TCM as a “wind heat” syndrome, typified by redness, pain and swelling of the eye and possibly headache and fever.
 A combination of herbs may be used to treat your child's pink eye.

-If it's challenging or akward to squirt mama's milk in your child's eye, just use an breast pump to express a bit, then apply it with an eye dropper or soak a paper towel and wipe or squeeze into the eye.
+If it's challenging or awkward to squirt mama's milk in your child's eye, just use an breast pump to express a bit, then apply it with an eye dropper or soak a paper towel and wipe or squeeze into the eye.

-Prevention is Powerful
+Prevention is powerful

-- Hygiene – Children should be encouraged to wash their hands frequently with warm water and soap, especially after using the toilet or playing in a communal setting.
+Hygiene – Children should be encouraged to wash their hands frequently with warm water and soap, especially after using the toilet or playing in a communal setting.

-- Keep an Eye out – If you can teach your child to recognize pink eye, you can encourage him or her to avoid close contact with someone who has it.
+Keep an eye out – If you can teach your child to recognize pink eye, you can encourage him or her to avoid close contact with someone who has it.

-- Don't Share - Teaching kids to cover their mouths with a tissue if sneezing or coughing can keep them from spreading pink eye if they have it.
+Don't share – Teaching kids to cover their mouths with a tissue if sneezing or coughing can keep them from spreading pink eye if they have it.